-In April 2018, a collaborative research program between the Department for Environment and Water, the Silentworld Foundation, the South Australian Maritime Museum, the Australian National Maritime Museum, Flinders University and the MaP Fund found the remains of South Australian.
+In April 2018, a collaborative research program between the Department for Environment and Water, the Silentworld Foundation, the South Australian Maritime Museum, the Australian National Maritime Museum, Flinders University Maritime Archaeology Program and the MaP Fund found the remains of the South Australian.

 Although the wrecksite is already protected as an historic shipwreck under the Historic Shipwrecks Act 1981, a 30-metre radius Protected Zone was declared over South Australian due to its high significance to the history of South Australia.